 Prior to initiating the procedure, it is important that the directors ensure that the Company has no assets or liabilities, particularly tax liabilities, to avoid objections to the striking off of the company by any creditors, or the Tax Authorities.

-It is essential to submit up to date Tax Returns to the Tax Authorities and ensure that all taxes are settled so that Tax Clearance Certificate is obtained.
+It is essential to submit up to date Tax Returns to the Tax Authorities and ensure that all taxes are settled so that the Tax Clearance Certificate is obtained.

 The Registrar of Companies takes internal action and informs the public its intention to strike off the company.
 The whole process takes several months until the Registrar of Companies publishes a final notice of the striking off, in the Official Gazette of the Republic.

-A Company which has been struck-off from the Register can be restored, provided that an application is made to this direction prior to the 20 years’ expiration period from the date of publication notice of strike off, in the Official Gazette of the Republic.
+A Company which has been struck-off from the Register can be restored, provided that an application is made to this direction prior to the 20 years’ expiration period from the date of publication notice of strike-off, in the Official Gazette of the Republic.